PrincetonUniversity/hpc_beginning_workshop/docs/connecting/index.md

 ## Getting files to Adroit

 One of the most frequently asked questions is how to get files to Adroit or a cluster.
-Again, Linux/MacOS has an answer out of the box, but on Windows you'll need to use clients like PuTTY and Mobaxterm
-OR SFTP-capable clients like [WS_FTP](https://www.ipswitch.com/secure-information-and-file-transfer/wsftp-client) (paid, sadly) or [Filezilla](https://filezilla-project.org/).
+Again, Linux/MacOS has an answer out of the box, but clients like PuTTY and Mobaxterm OR FTP clients like [WS_FTP](https://www.ipswitch.com/secure-information-and-file-transfer/wsftp-client) (paid, sadly) or [Filezilla](https://filezilla-project.org/).
 In both cases, make sure you're using interactive logon.
 Filezilla especially can be a pain with Duo Authentication for Nobel.
 If you're transferring a lot of files, consider zipping them.

-The default client to transfer files is `scp` on POSIX systems.
-This is a copy command that uses
-SSH to copy files.
+The default client to transfer files is `scp`.
+This is a copy command that uses SSH to copy files.
 I'll discuss its use at greater length when [talking about the command line utils](/hpc_beginning_workshop/utilities/).